Looking for some easy Christmas crafts for teens?

 These 5 are ones that we made and still display in our home each holiday.
 I know you’ll enjoy creating them with your kids.

-5 DIY Christmas Crafts for Teens that they’ll Enjoy Creating
+Easy Christmas Crafts for Teens

 However, once you carefully pull the wire off of the cone, you realize it’s a bit trickier than it looks.
-Yes, it’s incredibly easy to wrap the wire, but the finesse comes with trying to get it to stand on its own – it’s kind of like a slinky.
+Yes, it’s incredibly simple to wrap the wire, but the finesse comes with trying to get it to stand on its own – it’s kind of like a slinky.

 It took us a few tries, but we finally succeeded in making a tree by keeping the rings a bit closer than we originally thought.

 To be honest, every year when we pull this out, I end up adjusting the rings a bit.

 Any links in this post may be affiliate links.
 See my disclosure statement.